Dancing with a Broken Heart: Live performances

 Goodrem performed the song live on the Today show on 22 August 2012.
 She also did two instore performances to promote the single.
 The first was in Adelaide on 10 August and one in Perth on 12 August with crowds of over 3,000 people at both.
 Goodrem appeared on many radio stations around the country and on some occasions performing Dancing with a Broken Heart.

 Music video

-The video (directed by Hannah Lux Davis) was released on 17 August 2012.
-The video itself was filmed on July 2012 (likely filmed in June).
+The music video, directed by Hannah Lux Davis was filmed at Los Angeles on July 2012 and was released on August 17, 2012.
 The video features people who have had situations that are heartbreaking which include an Olympian whose heart is broken because of an injury, parents who have lost their child and a marriage proposal which fell through.
 It also features Goodrem dancing around on different backdrops and singing to the camera, including dancing in water under the stars with a Mythology element of the Goddess "Hecate".
 There are also moments in the music video devoted to the fact that she is an artist and heals people through "Touching" them with her art.